We’ll be discussing the top archery facts in this article.

 Out of 2,000 participants, only one injury gets reported.

-According to USA archery, it is safer even than going bowling!
+According to USA archery, it’s safer even than going bowling.

-According to insurance companies, there is only a 4.4% chance of sustaining an injury.
+According to insurance companies, there’s only a 4.4% chance of sustaining an injury.

-Bearing in mind, they have to take into account the worst-case scenarios and include those that are not fit enough to take part.
+Bearing in mind, they have to take into account the worst-case scenarios and include those that aren’t fit enough to take part.

 In the youth games of 2004, there were reportedly 82 injuries from Archery and 382 from bowling.